hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean-one-click.rst

 2. Open console
 ~~~~~~~~~~~~~~~

-Once the Hasura GraphQL Engine Droplet is ready, you can visit the Droplet IP to
+Once the Hasura GraphQL engine Droplet is ready, you can visit the Droplet IP to
 open the Hasura console, where you can create tables, explore GraphQL APIs etc.
 Note that it might take 1 or 2 minutes for everything to start running.